 In 2011, Chisum was named a Texas State Distinguished Alumni.
 The award dates back to 1959 when it was presented to Lyndon B. Johnson, a U.S. senator at the time.
 The laurel acknowledges outstanding accomplishments and leadership in the individual’s chosen business, profession or life work on a national or international level.

 “When I received the call, I was honestly choked up,” Chisum said.
 “To be awarded the highest honor a Texas State alum can receive from this great institution is amazing.
 I am a true Bobcat and so very proud to be one.
 I owe so much to Texas State - not just for my education but for my career.”

 In 1994, Chisum became the first female to be accepted for membership in the “T” Association’s Hall of Honor.
 During her intercollegiate days at Texas State, Chisum played on the softball and tennis teams.
 Induction into the Hall of Honor is the highest award a letterwinner at Texas State can receive.

+“The two major reasons why people are chosen to receive the honor closely parallel how I feel about Texas State,” Chisum said.
 “I am proud to be affiliated with a group like that.
 Now, as the first female inductee, I am proud to open the door for other women.
 I’ve always been inspired by people who give back to the university.”

-Chisum has passed along some of her volleyball knowledge in writing.
-She co-authored a book titled “Developing a Successful Volleyball Program” with former Bobcat volleyball player Stephanie Scott Jordan.
+While Chisum gets the opportunity to impart her volleyball knowledge to her team on a daily basis, she has also passed along some in writing.
+She co-authored a book titled Developing a Successful Volleyball Program with former Bobcat volleyball player Stephanie Scott Jordan.